Barbados celebrates Independence Day on November 30th but the celebrations run throughout the month.

 A wonderful way to experience our local culture is to attend the National Independence Festival of Creative Arts (NIFCA) shows which take place throughout November.
 These shows cover a wide range of creative genres including dance, music, theatre, photography and visual arts.

 The Independence Day parade is one of the most popular Independence events.
-Head to the historic Garrison Savannah (where the Barbados flag was first raised on November 30th 1966) to see this impressive parade of military and civilian personnel.
-Visiting officers, such as officers on visiting naval vessels, often participate as well.
-The parade is usually held on November 30th, which is a national holiday on the island.
+Head to Kensington Oval to see this impressive parade of military and civilian personnel.
+Visiting military personnel, such as officers on visiting naval vessels, often participate as well.

 Be sure to sample conkies, made from corn flour, pumpkin, coconut and sweet potato, which are a traditional November treat in Barbados.